Jaymon/prom/README.md

             index_email=('email') # set a normal index on email field )

-You can specify the connection using an environment and a prom dsn url:
+You can specify the connection using a prom dsn url:

     <full.python.path.InterfaceClass>://<username>:<password>@<host>:<port>/<database>?<options=val&query=string>#<name>

-So to use the builtin Postgres interface on `testdb` database `localhost` with username `testuser` and password `testpw`:
+So to use the builtin Postgres interface on `testdb` database on host `localhost` with username `testuser` and password `testpw`:

     prom.PostgresInterface://testuser:testpw@localhost/testdb